 These are tactics.
 These are not sustainable ways to become a known speaker.
 But some motivational speakers show initial success by doing these things.

 So, I will encourage you to find better ways.

 Perhaps, you can learn 1 of the 24 strategic ways today to become a trusted and respected motivational speaker.
 So, please continue reading.

 Leaders, you can turn yourself into a motivational leader.
 Aside from hiring a motivational speaker every year, you can help your employees get motivated every week.

 Your value can be equal to 52 motivational speakers.

 But unlike a professional motivational speaker, you have opportunities to understand people on a deeper level.
-You know what people the dreams and aspirations of your people.
-And more importantly, you can speak in their language.
+You know the dreams and aspirations of your people.
+And more importantly, you speak their language.

 Though this guide is for those who intend to become professional speakers, the motivational leader can apply the first 20 ways immediately.
 Notice that you will become a confident speaker who can deliver persuasive speeches.

 A motivational speaker can make a big difference.
 Making a difference is a worthy goal.

 Motivational speaking is a lucrative business too.
 This is why every day, motivational speaker wannabes are born.
 They think that all they have to do is stand in front of people, regurgitate ideas they heard from good speakers, and become famous.